 By using validation rules, advertisers can reject the attribution of non-compliant installs.
 The rule types are as follows:

-- In both cases, AppsFlyer can send the integrated partner real-time postbacks listing invalid and blocked installs.
+- The platform can send real-time postbacks listing invalid installs

 Integrated partners can access the following enabling them to monitor the rules:

-- View the validation rules that apply to campaigns running on their network
+- View the validation targeting rules and Protect360 CTIT rules that apply to campaigns running on their network.
+Note: Partners can't view user ID and app version rules.

 - Retrieve blocked/invalid install raw data reports